 Pride, mardi gras, gay ski weekends and more – these queer events are unmissable for not just the LGBTIQ+ community, but allies alike.

-While the recent pandemic has seen many Pride events in North America and Europe celebrated via online streaming around the globe, one thing is for certain: even a pandemic can’t halt a good celebration.
+While the recent pandemic has seen many Pride events celebrated via online streaming around the globe, one thing is for certain: even a pandemic can’t halt a good celebration.
 Luckily, Pride events take place all year long, and in cities all around the world.

 And while Pride is a wonderful excuse to celebrate, the fun doesn’t need to stop there.
 From colourful costumed parades to pool parties, theatre and puffy parkas with ski boots, these global queer-friendly events are worth travelling for.
 Start planning your 2021 itinerary around these incredible festivals.